 You don’t want to look like you’re settling in.

-If you start setting up a BBQ, chairs, and other larger outdoor items, passersby will notice.
+Passersby will notice if you start setting up a BBQ, chairs, and other larger outdoor items.

 The goal is not to be noticed at all.
 But, if you are noticed, you want people to think you’re just passing through.
 You don’t want them to think squatters are moving in.

 If you plan to stealth camp in one city for an extended period of time, it’s best to map out 7 to 10 locations throughout the city and rotate them.
-You never want to park in the same spot two nights in a row unless you have no other choice.
-If you get “caught” at any of the locations, don’t return.
+It's not a good idea to park in the same spot two nights in a row unless you have no other choice.

 Managing power is a crucial task!
 No matter what type of vehicle you’re in, there’s no way to charge your power source while stealth camping.